Email security startup Tessian raises $13M led by Balderton and Accel

 In a call late last week with Tessian CEO and co-founder Tim Sadler, he told me the company plans to use the additional funding for R&D, including the launch of new product, and to expand its sales and marketing teams.
 Since the startup’s seed round last year, the Tessian team has grown from 13 to 50 people.

-In terms of future products, Sadler explained that is looking to apply its tech to in-bound email, in addition to Tessian’s current out-bound products.
-One way to think about email, he says, is that an email address is like an IP address for humans, enabling human to human networks.
+Sadler explained that Tessian is looking to apply its tech to in-bound email, in addition to its existing out-bound products.
+One way to think about it, he says, is that an email address is like an IP address for humans, enabling human to human networks.
 However, in terms of security, not only are humans an obvious weak point, acting as the gatekeeper to the network and the data that resides on it, email by design is inherently open.

 To that end, Sadler tells me that next on Tessian’s roadmap is a way to make in-bound email less prone to data breaches.
 This will include using Tessian’s machine intelligence to identify spoofed emails or other unusual communication.